koenighotze/koenighotze.github.io/_posts/2020-12-13-data-distribution-part2.md

 Team A and team B depend on team C. Looking at the relationship between the teams, the underlying challenge becomes obvious.

 First, let’s consider a "customer/supplier" relationship.
-Team C provides a service for the other teams and both team A and B can pass feature requests to team C.
+Team C provides a service for the other teams, and both team A and B can pass feature requests to team C.

 In this scenario, team C may face a prioritisation problem.
 Should A or B get their requested feature first?
 What about conflicting requirements?
 What about versioning?

 This can lead to very complicated management discussion and change management processes.
 Note that politics can and will play a role here.
 If the owner of C is more incentivised to support A than B then this may become problematic for team B. This boils down to bonuses or career moves.

 Another interesting relationship is the "conformist", where A and B have to take team C’s services as-is.
 This means both are at the mercy of team C. If team C changes the API for whatever reason, then team A and B have to conform to the new version.
-This introduces unplanned engineering effort into A and B. Furthermore, the risk for issues when deploying new versions into production increases.
+This introduces unplanned engineering effort into A and B. the risk for issues when deploying new versions into production increases.

 These are only two examples, the relationships can be very complex.
 Vernon goes into extreme detail in his book about "Implementing Domain Driven Design".